 Lip Piercing Scars

-Lip piercings are growing in popularity because they look great, and there are so many ways to customize your style.
-Before taking the plunge, do your research on aftercare and possible scarring if you decide you want your piercing in a different place on your lip or choose to remove it entirely.
+Lip piercings are growing in popularity because they look great and there are so many ways to customize your style.
+Before taking the plunge, do your research on aftercare and possible scarring if you decide to move your piercing to a different place on your lip or choose to remove it entirely.

 Are Lip Scars Common?

 You will have a scar if you get a lip or any other kind of piercing.
 Any time you puncture your skin, you are essentially wounding it and that includes piercings.
 Your body will work to heal that wound by replacing the damaged flesh with fibrous tissue, creating a bump or scar.
 The wound size also depends on the size of the piercing.

 Visit your piercer to see if they have any specific instructions for you as you care for your lip piercing.
 The mouth is perfect for bacteria to grow.
 It is crucial to cleanse the piercing often.
 Ways that help to avoid a scar include the following:

 - Rinse the inside of your mouth frequently with a saltwater solution or alcohol-free mouthwash, especially after eating, drinking, or smoking.

 - Cleanse the outside of the jewelry with soap, preferably when you’re in the shower, so that the scab or crust can be easily removed without causing further injury.
 Clean your hands before and after washing the piercing.

 - After three months (so the piercing doesn’t close), you can remove the piercing and soak it in a saltwater solution for 10 minutes.
 Be sure to rinse the jewelry before you put it back in.